colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 summary to the L1, and can then unlock the funds they are due.
 The channel is now in the **resolved** stage.

+Both a close and a resolve step are **settle** steps, so called because it is when the partner "settles" their L2 state on the L1.

 From the resolved stage, the participant that performed the close can finally **end** the channel.
 In doing, the channel is unstaged and all remaining funds are unlocked.